 We are very proud of our achievements at HKHS.
 As a recent recipient of the National Blue Ribbon Award (2018), we believe we have a very strong program to offer to the young people of Haddam and Killingworth.
 We continue to enhance our program as we respond to the needs and interests of our students.
 Over the last two years, we have launched a blended learning initiative model for several courses and aligned our course of studies to the new Connecticut graduation requirements.
 Beginning with the Class of 2023, all seniors are required to create and present a portfolio of their best work, which demonstrates mastery across our five Learning Expectations.
-Other additions include a new Health course focused on wellness and balance for freshmen as well as a Beginning Spanish Conversation course which provides an opportunity for all learners to earn the credit of World Language required.
-This year, we added Modern Novel to the selection of English electives, responsive to the interests of young adult readers and we will develop a new Black and Latino History course aligned to our local priority to enhance our curriculum with increased opportunities for multicultural education initiative as well as to meet the state requirement to have this elective offered beginning in 2021-22.
+Other additions include a new Health course focused on wellness and balance for freshmen as well as a Beginning Spanish Conversation course which provides an opportunity for reluctant language learners to earn the credit of World Language required.
+This year, we add Modern Novel to the selection of English electives, responsive to the interests of young adult readers and we will develop a new Black and Latino history course in response to the State's multicultural education initiative.